salvillalon45/the-software-engineering-guide/src/data_structures/linked_list/docs/notes.md

         -   Time O(N): looping through the list until we reach the designated node
         -   Space O(1): now new space created
     -   **toArray**:
-        -   Time O(N): looping through through every node in the list and pushing the data property on each node and pushing it into an array
+        -   Time O(N): looping through each node in the list and pushing the data property on each node and pushing it into an array
         -   Space O(1): now new space created
     -   **length**:
         -   Time O(1): returning the total length of the list
         -   Space O(1): now new space created
+    -   **print**:
+        -   Time O(N): looping through each node
+        -   Space O(1): now new space created

 ## Notes && Interesting facts

-### Removing data from the queue

-This happened in the stack as well.
-Instead of removing items from the queue, I can use the head pointer and move it to show where I want the queue to start printing.

-I then created a `getQueue` function that will create a new array with all the values starting from where `this.head` points
+This was a good exercise to remember how Linked List work.
+A good reminder on pointers and